ual-cci/BrowserSelector/Kiosk App/README.md

 BrowserSelector is a fullscreen Electron-based kiosk experience that showcases a curated playlist of interactive web projects.
 Each project appears with a customizable title card before the browser window loads the live site, making it ideal for gallery installations, demos, or classroom exhibitions.

 ## Key Features
-- Fullscreen Chromium window with title-card interstitials to highlight project name and author.
+- Fullscreen Chromium window with title-card interstitials to highlight project title and author.
 - `projects.json` driven playlist with optional global config (e.g., `titleCardDurationMs`).
 - Serial input support (e.g., microcontrollers sending `<` or `>` characters) to cycle projects hands-free.
 - Keyboard navigation with both arrow keys and ⌘ + arrow shortcuts for quick manual control.